Table of Contents

 When you decide which branch you’d like to merge your changes into (step 4 of PR guide above),

-branch from the base branch drop-down menu.
+you should almost always select develop branch from the base branch drop-down menu.

 Add a remote that points to the the Git repo (main hottbox repo) from which you want to get the latest changes.
 Conventionally it is referred to as upstream: